 It may seem like Pinterest came out of nowhere with guns blazing, but it’s actually existed since 2010.
-The fall of 2011 was when it really started blowing up.
+The fall of 2011 was when it really started blowing up, and that’s when marketing with Pinterest started becoming a significant part of digital PR strategy.
 No one knows why exactly it’s one of the biggest social media trends right now.
 There was no crazy acquisition and no major redesign.
 Here are our theories:

 - Instagram has become almost as popular as YouTube videos of people falling down.
 It was recently purchased by Facebook for $1 billion, and it’s now available as an app for Android, making it that much more marketable.
 Instagram makes it easy for just about anyone to take awesome photos and share them, so the focus on images makes Pinterest even more relevant for users.